 4. Always question people who contact you through cold-calling.
 Under new legislation brought in last year, it is now illegal to cold-call and individual unless you have given your specific consent for them to do so.

 5. If you are in any doubt about who a caller is, end the call.
-You can always call the company back when you have obtained the company’s number from a legitimate and trusted source.
+You can always call the company back when you have obtained the company’s number from a Genuine and trusted source.

 This website uses cookies.